All Episodes

 Because that's the job of the state.

-That's Governor Insley's job.
+That's Governor Inslee's job, that crazy mayor's job.

-They want to allow parts of their city to be taken over and negotiate with the anarchists to try and get a one or two of the six city blocks they've taken over.
+They want to allow parts of their city to be taken over and negotiate with the anarchists to try and get one or two of the six city blocks they've taken over.

 You know what?